Guake/guake/docs/source/contributing/dev_env.rst

 Git hook
 ========

-Please install this git hook if you want to beautify your patch before submission:
+This project uses `pre-commit <https://pre-commit.com/>` to automatically execute some codestyle tools.
+It should be automatically installed by the ``make dev`` command, you can use ``make style`` if you want to run it manually.
+If you want to pass more options, you can use:

 .. code-block:: bash

-    $ make setup-githook
+    $ pipenv run pre-commit run --all-files